Lessons from Ainsworth v & Ors v Albrecht & Anor

 The Facts – needing approval for airspace from a body corporate

 Martin Albrecht owned a lot in the community titles scheme of Viridian Noosa Residences, an architectural award-winning development created in 2005.

 Under the BCCM Act, approval of the motion required a resolution without dissent of the Body Corporate.
-This motion was not passed because multiple other lot owners in Viridian Noosa Residences voted against it.
-Those who voted against the by-law included Mr Albrecht’s neighbours (who believed that the extended balcony would adversely affect their privacy) and the architect of Viridian Noosa Residences.
+The lot owners in Viridian Noosa Residences voted against it and the motion was not passed.
+The lot owners who were against the by-law included Mr Albrecht’s neighbours.
+They believed that the extended balcony would adversely affect their privacy.
+The architect of Viridian Noosa Residences also voted against it.

 - The proposed extension would have no noticeable detriment on the building’s architectural integrity;

 - The privacy concerns of the adjoining lot owner were not sufficient to warrant the refusal of the motion;

 - Other lot owners would not have use for the 5m2 airspace, and therefore it was irrelevant whether or not Mr Albrecht would increase the value of his house should he increase the size of his balcony.
 It was also irrelevant that Mr Albrecht did not intend to compensate the other lot owners for exclusively using the airspace.

 Multiple lot owners at Viridian appealed the adjudicator’s decision by way of application to the Queensland Civil and Administrative Appeals Tribunal (“QCAT”).
 On 17 October 2014, QCAT found in favour of those lot owners.

 Mr Albrecht then appealed the QCAT decision to the Queensland Court of Appeal, which supported the original decision of the adjudicator in favour of Mr Albrecht.

 The lot owners then appealed to the High Court to determine whether or not the adjudicator had erred in her original decision, and to consider the test the adjudicator applied to reach her conclusion.